-Nel (174, 77), following Langeveld (128), indicates "...to be present, one also must be welcome ... the child also must allow the adult to be present" [in Afrikaans].
+Nel (174, 77), following Langeveld (128), indicates "...to be present, one also must be welcome ... the child must also allow the adult to be present" [in Afrikaans].

-The successful development of this conversation, above all, is also dependent on the quality with which the fundamental pedagogical structures are implemented.
+The successful development of this conversation, above all, is also dependent on the quality with which the fundamental pedagogical relationship, sequence, activity, and aim structures are implemented.
 Thus, e.g., there should be mutual trust, and especially the restrained child should have trust in the orthopedagogue, as an adult.
 Sonnekus (235, 34) indicates that an encounter between the child and the orthopedagogic evaluator occurs on a pathic-affective level, as well as on an ethical-normative foundation.
-Therefore, the evaluator must continually ensure that the pedagogical relationship of authority is implemented in the orthopedagogic evaluative situation.
-Authority is actualized in a sympathetic way with respect to the not-yet-responsible, helpless, restrained child.
+Thus, the evaluator must continually ensure that the pedagogical relationship of authority is implemented in the orthopedagogic evaluative (diagnostic) situation.
+Authority is actualized in a sympathetic way with respect to the not-yetresponsible, helpless, restrained child.
 Because this child also looks up to the orthopedagogue, who represents the normative to him/her, he/she gladly submits him/herself to his/her authority.
 Moreover, the orthopedagogue must continually be accountable for the pedagogical admissibility of the events in the educative situation, and a "free expression, where everything might and usually does occur, is no longer educating, because then the adult encourages inappropriate development", says Lubbers (150, 12 [in Dutch]).
-Therefore, the orthopedagogic evaluator continually gives pedagogical guidance, according to the pedagogical criteria of responsibility, sympathetic authoritative guidance, normative-ness, security, acceptance, etc.
+Therefore, the orthopedagogic evaluator continually gives pedagogical guidance, according to the pedagogical criteria of responsibility, sympathetic authoritative guidance, the normative, security, acceptance, etc.

-In the first place, the orthopedagogue, then understands the restrained child him/herself, and as a child in distress from his/her problematic educative situation.
+In the first place, the orthopedagogue then understands the restrained child him/herself and as a child in distress from his/her problematic educative situation.
 Secondly, he/she searches for a more complete understanding of this/her problematic educative situation.

-In this search, it is precisely the adequate actualization of the pedagogical event, in terms of the relationship-, sequence-, aim-, and activity-structures (see 118) which permit the orthopedagogic evaluative conversation to flourish, and it sustains the orthopedagogic evaluative situation.
+In this search, it is precisely the adequate actualization of the pedagogical event, in terms of the relationship, sequence, activity, and aim structures (see 118) which permit the orthopedagogic evaluative (diagnostic) conversation to flourish and it sustains the orthopedagogic evaluative situation.